sbrudenell/btrfs2s3/README.md

 # The case for cloud backups of self-hosted data

-Cloud-hosted backups can be a cost-effective alternative to a backup system.
+Cloud-hosted backups can be a cost-effective alternative to a self-hosted backup system.
 They might also be the only way to eliminate yourself as a single point of failure.

 Self-hosting precious data generally means redundant storage, good security, reliable monitoring and regular maintenance.
 Self-hosting *backups* means doing all that *twice*,